top of page

 Walking down a boat launch: one venue we swam at was actually a boat launch, with a concrete ramp extending about 10 feet into the water (pic bottom right).
 Seemed like a good idea, however we didn’t realize there were algae on the concrete’s surface towards the end of the ramp, causing me to slip and drop down quickly into 7C water.
 That was my very first swim at that temp.
 What started as slow entry ended in sudden submersion and heightened cold shock, and I struggled to catch my breath a bit during the swim.

 Climbing down off a high dock: I have also lowered myself down a rusty ladder off the side of a high dock, and at the ladder’s end had to drop off into the water below, quickly submerging my upper torso – the water temp was 8C, usually comfortable for me, but it took me awhile to catch my breath.
-I also felt a bit wary of relying on my arm strength to lower myself down, rather than very stable leg strength to walk in; it could be possible to lose one’s grip and fall in suddenly.
-In warmer water, probably not an issue, but in colder water it’s certainly not ideal.
-I would never consider actually jumping off the edge of a high dock directly into cold water; I couldn’t possibly predict my body’s reaction to such sudden submersion – you’ve got to be a pretty seasoned cold water swimmer for that risk to be lessened.
-Although apparently local uni students idiots make a game of beer chasers and jumping on in off the dock.
-Why take the chance?
+I also felt a bit wary of relying on my arm strength to lower myself down, it could be possible to lose one’s grip and fall in suddenly.
+In warmer water, probably not an issue, but in colder water it’s not ideal.

 Note that most ice swim competitions require participants to quickly climb down a short ladder into the sub-0C(32F) water, so training to submerge quickly is a goal I had to work at to achieve.
 However, in very cold water I wanted to practice this in a controlled manner, no rust, no algae, no dangling off the side of a dock.